Anirudhkulkarni7/Cynthia-_Ugwu/README.md

 This project is a nominee website for the 2023 awards, created as a clone of Cynthia Ugwu's website using HTML, CSS, and JavaScript.
-Notably, JavaScript libraries such as Locomotive Scroll and GSAP were utilized to enhance the interactivity and animations of the website.
+Notablyusing JavaScript libraries such as Locomotive Scroll and GSAP were utilized to enhance the interactivity and animations of the website.